swmcc/recipies/easy-butternut-squash-soup.md

 Blend with a hand blender, season with ground black pepper, and serve with a swirl of natural yoghurt or cream.

+Take the peelings - cover them in some oil, put in some sea salt and thyme and shove them in the oven for 10mins to make lovely crisps
 YUM TIME